Jura separatism: History

 On 25 March 1994, the Inter-Jura Assembly was created by the Swiss Confederation to allow dialogue between the North and the South.
-The 25 March Agreement allowed eventually the municipality of Vellerat, that found itself in the canton of Berne, but it could only be reached via roads from the canton of Jura to organise to vote on its cantonal belonging.
+The 25 March Agreement allowed eventually the municipality of Vellerat, that found itself in the canton of Bern, but it could only be reached via roads from the canton of Jura to organise to vote on its cantonal belonging.
 Vellerat proclaimed itself a "free municipality" and campaigned to join the new canton, which it eventually did in 1996 after the Swiss voters approved by 91.6% the transfer of Vellerat to the Canton of Jura on 10 March 1996.

 In 1994, the Mouvement autonomiste jurassien (MAJ) was formed from a fusion of the Rassemblement jurassien (RJ) and the Unité jurassienne (UJ) groups.
 Another separatist group is Mouvement Indépendantiste Jurassien (MIJ), formed in 1990.

 The three Bernese districts of Courtelary, La Neuveville and Moutier were united as the single district Jura bernois in 2001.

 Due to the remaining separatist faction in Moutier, another poll was held in 1998, but the district again decided to remain Bernese.
 But in 2006, the autonomist parties gained a majority in the regional elections.
 In the same year, a Conseil du Jura bernois was formed, the only example of a regional parliament in Switzerland.

 A new suggestion was published in 2007 by the Assemblée InterJurassienne (AIJ), to the effect that two "half-cantons" should be formed from the existing canton of Jura and the Bernese Jura.

 In 2013, a new vote was organised to launch a process to create a new canton with the Canton of Jura and the Bernese Jura.
 The project is accepted in the Canton of Jura by 76.6% but is rejected in the South by 71.8% with the notable exception of Moutier (55% Yes), Belprahon and Sorvilier.

 This led to the organisation of a new municipal vote in Moutier.
-The Canton of Berne allowed the municipality to hold a new referendum organised on 18 June 2017.
+The canton of Bern allowed the municipality to hold a new referendum organised on 18 June 2017.
 The majority favoured the transfer of the city of Moutier by 2,067 votes (51.72%) against 1,930 votes (48.28%).
 On 17 September 2017, Belprahon and Sorvilier finally rejected their transfers to the Canton of Jura.

 With the end of these three votes, the Assemblée InterJurasienne was dissolved on 17 November 2017.

 A year later, on 5 November 2018, the Yes Vote of Moutier was cancelled by the administrative Jura Bernese Prefecture pointing to unneutral propaganda by the authorities of Moutier before the vote and referred to problems with the electoral register.

 On 23 March 2021, a new vote was organised in Moutier.
 With 2,114 votes (54.9%) in favour and 1,740 (45.1%) against the electors of the city of Moutier approved a second time the transfer of their city to the Canton of Jura.